otrv4/otrv4/architecture-decisions/008-interactive-dake.md

 Supporting both an interactive and a non-interactive DAKE in OTRv4 raises the complexity of the whole protocol.

-Choosing DAKEZ for the interactive DAKE maximizes the deniability properties of interactive conversations.
+Choosing DAKEZ for the interactive DAKE maximizes the deniability properties for interactive conversations.

 ### References